 Costume design: The costumes reflect the period and, like the house, are simple, functional and unshowy.
 Joe’s costumes are the slightly shabby, well-worn clothes of a man easing towards retirement.
 The women’s clothing, including aprons and house dresses, emphasise their domestic roles.
 The exception is Ann, whose costumes are clearly more stylish and expensive, reflecting her time in sophisticated New York City.
 In Act 1, Chris Keller is shoeless.
 This is an interesting choice, making him stand out from the other characters.
 It suggests a certain non-conformity, which may also signify his innocence and idealism.

-Lighting design: The play spans from morning to the middle of the night.
+Lighting design: All My Sons spans from morning to the middle of the night.
 Therefore the lighting gets progressively darker, as the family’s secrets are revealed.
 The most striking use of light are those coming from the house.
 Ann is staying upstairs in Larry’s old room which has been kept ready for his return.
 When she is offstage, the glowing light from that small window reminds the audience of Ann’s lonely plight as she sits isolated, surrounded by her deceased fiancé’s belongings.
 More eerie yet is the basement light which snaps on only once, in the third act, alerting the audience to Joe’s descent to the basement where he will shortly shoot himself.

 - At times, Sally Field plays Kate Keller with a ferocity and sharpness.
 When, in Act Three, she says to Ann, ‘That’s your life, that’s your lonely life,’ it provokes shocked gasps from the audience.
 Does that accord with your interpretation of that moment or could you imagine other effects that could be achieved?